digitalfabrik/integreat-app/docs/cicd.md

 `deliverino` is a GitHub App and can be accessed and installed [here](https://github.com/apps/deliverino).
 This bot bumps the version of the app when a new release is delivered.
 A private key in PEM format grants access to the bot.
 If the `deliverino` is installed for a specific repository then it has access to create commits there.

 **`deliverino` has the role of an Administrator.
-This is important when setting up ["Protected branches"](https://help.github.com/en/github/administering-a-repository/about-branch-restrictions) in GitHub.
+This is important when setting up [Protected branches](https://help.github.com/en/github/administering-a-repository/about-branch-restrictions) in GitHub.
 You have to disable "Include Administrators", else `deliverino` is not allowed to directly commit to the protected branch.**

 ### deliverino (Slack)